ericksax/ericksax/README.md

 ### Hi Guys

+Hey!!
+You can call me Erick, and I love technologies and web development.
+Here are part of my learning journey.

-- 🌱 I’m currently learning TypeScript and ReactJs...
+🌱 I’m currently learning TypeScript and ReactJs...

 Please don't hesitate to help.
 I am always open to learning and collaborating.